-Global markets tumble as Covid lockdown fears grow
+NZ dollar falls, global markets slide on Covid lockdown fears

 • Stock exchange operator NZX confirms network connectivity has been restored

 Wall Street has been shaky this month, and the S&P 500 has dropped nearly 9 per cent since hitting a record Sept.
 2 amid a long list of worries for investors.

 Chief among them is fear that stocks got too expensive when coronavirus counts are still worsening, Congress is unable to deliver more aid for the economy, US-China tensions are rising and a contentious U.S. election is approaching.

 Investors should expect the stock market to stay volatile, perhaps through the November elections, as they wait for these questions to shake out, said Jason Draho, head of asset allocation for the Americas at UBS Global Wealth Management.